-Returning to the topic of SOP, we can think of the policy as specifying principals in terms of triples containing (scheme, host, port) from the URI corresponding to a page loaded in the browser.
-Scripts running under the principal for a particular (scheme, host, port) triple are not allowed to access the DOM content or script state of pages running under different triples.
+Recalling the components of URLs discussed earlier, we can think of the policy as specifying security labels in terms of triples containing (scheme, host, port) from the URI corresponding to a page loaded in the browser.
+Scripts running under the label for a particular (scheme, host, port) triple are not allowed to access the DOM content or script state of pages running under different triples.
 This is a type of information flow policy that isolates content from different sources.